Egyptian, born in Algeria in 1980. Lives and works in Cairo, Egypt

-Yousri was the recipient of a Fulbright Art’s Grant in 2006, and an AFAC Express grant in 2012.
-Additionally, he was awarded several artist-in-residence fellowships by several institutions such as Arte East in New York, 2016; Sharjah Art Foundation, UAE, 2016; Vermont Studio Center, 2013; Kansas State University in 2011, and Kala Art Institute in Berkeley, California in 2010.
+Yousri received his MFA in painting, drawing and sculpture from Tyler School of Art – Temple University in Philadelphia in 2009, and his BFA in painting from the School of Fine Arts – Helwan University in Cairo in 2003.
+He was the recipient of a Fulbright Art’s Grant in 2006, and an AFAC grant in 2012.
+Additionally, he was awarded several artist-in-residence fellowships by several institutions: ProHelvetia Switzerland, 2020; Vermont Studio Center in USA, 2013 & 2018; Kultur Kontakt Austria, 2017; Arte East in New York USA, 2016; Sharjah Art Foundation in the UAE, 2016; Kansas State University in USA, 2011; and Kala Art Institute in California USA, 2010.